avaneev/biteopt/README.md

 require exhaustive search or a search involving knowledge of the structure of the problem.

-Difference between upper and lower parameter bound values affects precision of the method.
-To increase precision, this difference should be kept as low as
-possible: for example, [-100; 100] bounds should be used instead of [-1000; 1000], if possible.
-Other than that, the bounds should be specified in a way to cover a wider value range, in order to reduce boundary effects that may reduce convergence.
+Difference between upper and lower parameter bound values should be specified in a way to cover a wider value range, in order to reduce boundary effects that may reduce convergence.